wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 ### Properties for VMware Cloud Services Subscriptions

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
-After this date, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to the VMware Cloud services platform and **original** subscriptions.
+{% include note.html content="Starting July 3, 2023, Tanzu Observability is a service on the VMware Cloud services platform.
+After this date, we support two types of subscriptions: Tanzu Observability subscriptions **onboarded** to the VMware Cloud services platform and **original** subscriptions.
 Original subscriptions are the existing ones and they remain as is until they migrate to VMware Cloud services.
 The content in this section is valid for **onboarded** subscribers.
 For information about original and new subscriptions and the differences between them, see [Subscription Types](subscriptions-differences.html)." %}

-VMware Cloud services provides access to both VMware Aria Operations for Logs and VMware Aria Operations for Applications.
-Therefore, to send logs data and see the data on the Operations for Applications Logs Browser, you must configure the proxy with the Operations for Logs URL and token.
+VMware Cloud services provides access to both VMware Aria Operations for Logs (SaaS) and Tanzu Observability.
+Therefore, to send logs data and see the data on the Tanzu Observability Logs Browser, you must configure the proxy with the Operations for Logs URL and token.

 <table style="width: 100%;">